rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.GetPrimaryInterface"></a>
 ## *GetPrimaryInterface [<sup>method</sup>](#head.Methods)*

 Gets the Primary/default network interface.
 The active network interface is defined as the one that can make requests to the external network.
-Returns one of the supported interfaces as per `getInterfaces`, or an empty value which indicates that there is no default network interface.
+Returns one of the supported interfaces as per `GetAvailableInterfaces`, or an empty value which indicates that there is no default network interface.

 ### Events